IIT Guwahati // Curious Explorer

 Read on arXivDeep-dive resources focusing on complete mathematical transparency.

-Adv: Dr. Debaprashad Maity (IITG)
+Adv: Dr. Debaprasad Maity (IITG)

 Tracing particle production and quantum field dynamics during inflation and their imprints on cosmological correlation functions.